 If your infant needs to have a cortisol urine test, you’ll collect their urine in a special bag.

 The collection procedure is as follows:

-- Return the container to the lab as soon as possible.
+- Return the container to the appropriate person as soon as possible.

-A normal range for cortisol levels in urine is usually between 3.5 and 45 micrograms per 24 hours (mcg/24h).
-However, normal ranges may vary slightly between different labs.
+A normal adult range for cortisol levels in urine is usually between 3.5 and 45 micrograms per 24 hours.
+However, normal ranges may vary slightly among different labs.

 Abnormal results could be caused by a number of conditions.

-- overproduction of cortisol due to a tumor in the adrenal gland
+- an overproduction of cortisol due to a tumor of the adrenal gland

-- ingestion of substances that raise cortisol levels, such as alcohol or caffeine
+- the ingestion of substances that raise cortisol levels, such as alcohol or caffeine

-Further testing may be necessary to diagnose any of these conditions.
+Further testing may be necessary to confirm a diagnosis of any of these conditions.